 - Powdered turmeric (1 teaspoon)

 - Five tablespoons of yogurt (preferably probiotic yogurt)

 - A drop of honey

-It is a pretty easy recipe; you can prepare it within few seconds.
-Just mix the powdered turmeric and yogurt, drizzle a drop of honey and enjoy it!
+It is a pretty easy recipe; you can prepare it within a few minutes.
+Just mix the powdered turmeric and yogurt, drizzle a drop of honey and enjoy!

 - Water (4 cups)

 Boil water in a teapot.
 Add the powdered turmeric and let it brew for 10 minutes.
 Steeping turmeric particles in hot water can extract flavour and healthy compounds.
 You can add a little bit of ginger, lemon juice, or honey to add more flavour.